SSProve/ssprove/README.md

 Finally the "bwhile" / "do-while" rule is proven as `bounded_do_while_rule` in [rules/RulesStateProb.v].

-### Lemmas and Theorems from the paper
+### More Lemmas and Theorems for packages

-We now list the lemmas and theorems about packages from the paper and in the case of Theorems 1 and 2 (CSF) / Theorems 2.4 and 4.1 (journal) proven using our probabilistic relational program logic.
-The first two can be found in [package/pkg_advantage.v], the other two in [package/pkg_rhl.v].
+We now list the lemmas and theorems about packages from the paper.
+Theorems 1 and 2 (CSF) / Theorems 2.4 and 4.1 (journal) were proven using our
+probabilistic relational program logic.
+The first two lemmas below can be found in [package/pkg_advantage.v], the other two in [package/pkg_rhl.v].

 **Lemma 1 / 2.2 (Triangle Inequality)**